 This unitary corresponds to a query to $H$.

 Now, we define Zhandry's compressed oracle.
 In this model, instead of starting with a random function $H$, we start with the uniform superposition of all random functions $\ket{H}$, where $\ket{H}$ encodes the truth table of the function $H$.
-Let $\mathcal{H} = \{H:\mathcal{X} \rightarrow \mathcal{Y}\}$ be the set of all possible functions $H$.
+In this model, there is a register for each $x \in \mathcal{X}$, and the value of this register in the state $\ket{H}$ corresponds to $H(x)$.
+That is, we have that $\ket{H} = \bigotimes_{x \in \mathcal{X}} \ket{H(x)}_x$ Let $\mathcal{H} = \{H:\mathcal{X} \rightarrow \mathcal{Y}\}$ be the set of all possible functions $H$.
 We define a new register, the database register $\ket{H}$, that starts in the uniform superposition $\frac{1}{|\mathcal{H}|}\sum_{H \in \mathcal{H}}\ket{H}$.
 This register starts in product state with the other registers, and Zhandry's idea is that instead of modifying the adversary's register when querying the oracle, we will modify the database register instead.
 To do so, we simply consider the \emph{Fourier basis} for the $y$ and the $H$ register before querying the Standard Oracle.

-We write this unitary $O$ and it works as follows:
+We write this unitary $\mathsf{O}$ and it works as follows: